Static ARP entries need reapplied after link loss

 another issue is "Deny unknown hosts" doesn't deny users not in the list...

-#1 Updated by Basel G. almost 8 years ago
+#1 Updated by Basel G. about 8 years ago

 small clarification about "Deny unknown hosts", if users are using a static IP they can bypass this if they are not in the dhcpd list... also it requires lowering lease times as much as possible for it to take action...so its working if these conditions are met

-#2 Updated by Jim Pingle almost 8 years ago
+#2 Updated by Jim Pingle about 8 years ago